Vasily Klyukin: Sculpture

-Triumph der Sonne, skulptur von Vasily Klyukin in Málaga.

 In 2019, Klyukin's work was introduced to the global art world with his sculptures.
 He has a trademark technique where he makes multi-faceted sculptures that are connected in a way without the use of fasteners.
 He connects industrial materials like laser-cut steel, polycarbonate, plywood, or cardboard into 3D sculptures, which the artist finishes by hand painting.
 He does this for his sculpture series “In Dante Veritas” which was inspired by Dante's Divine Comedy.
 The solo exhibition with over 20 sculptures started its world tour in the courtyard of the Mikhailovsky Castle of the State Russian Museum in 2018, then traveled to the Venice Biennale in 2019, in the Arsenale Nord.
 In 2020, it showed in Lucerne, Switzerland near Château Gütsch.
 In 2021, to commemorate the 700th anniversary of Dante's death, his artwork “Mask of Dante" was on view in two Swiss cities, Zug and Lucerne.
 Four others from the series have been permanently installed at the Central Park of Bad Breisig in Germany.

 In 2017 Klyukin designed the Golden Madonnina statuette for the Milan Design Week, and in 2020, he showed his wall sculptures from his “Crypto” series in a solo exhibition at the Simon Lee Gallery in London.

 In 2021, Klyukin held a major exhibition called "Civilization: The Island of the Day Before" at the Kunstforum Wien in Vienna, where his 4.5-meter-high brass sculpture entitled "413" was don display outside the museum's entrance.
 It was later installed in Malaga, Spain, with the support of the city authorities and local foundations.

 From September 2022 to January 2023 Klyukin's solo exhibition "Mind Space" was on view at the first-ever museum of contemporary art, the Osthaus Museum Hagen, Germany.
 The artist created sculptures primarily for the museum spaces and presented to the viewers about 300 sculptures up to 7.5 meters high (“K-Objects”), including 144 60 cm wall pieces from the series “Embryo composition”.
 Also on display were sculptures created in collaboration with the well-known German artist Bernd Schwarzer and Pierre Bonnefille from France.

 German art critic Dieter Ronte wrote about the artist, calling him a “cautionary futurist.”
 Ronte wrote: “He is an optimist through art, who offers the artistic outcry for our broken world, so that new reflective action can arise.
 He understands the power of art to bring environmental awareness.
 The artist becomes a prophet.”